16 -Destiny Found On the Path of Fear and Trust

 Targets bobbed in the battered gully below—a graveyard of steel silhouettes pockmarked with scars, jerking with each strike.
 The clanging echoes seemed alive, mocking every miss and celebrating every hit.
 Brass casings spun through the air, catching brief flashes of sunlight before vanishing into the churned mud below like fallen stars swallowed by the earth.

+“Move it.”
 Rhys didn’t need to shout; there was weight in his tone that demanded attention without theatrics.
 His words were stripped of excess, lean and direct, built for efficiency.
 “Two-man bound.
 Eyes up.
 Muzzles indexed.”

 Sean dropped, hitting the wet ground with a graceless thud that sent a spray of muck up his arms.
 Rolling onto his stomach, he snapped into a prone position and loosed a burst of fire.
 The rounds smacked into metal with an audible ping, shaving paint off a target’s shoulder but leaving it standing.